cadeyrn/newtaboverride/README.md

 ##### storage

-The storage permission is needed so that New Tab Override can store settings such as your new tab page.
+The storage permission is needed so that New Tab Override can store settings such as your new tab page and read enterprise-managed settings provided through Firefox policies.

 ## Download